about me

 I'm Blake.
 I'm proudly nonbinary (pronouns they/them), bisexual, and disabled.
 I work in neuroethics, bioethics, applied ethics, and philosophy of religion.
 I completed my PhD in Philosophy at the University of Washington, Seattle, in 2019.

-I'm currently Postdoctoral Fellow in the Wexler Lab at the University of Pennsylvania's Perelman School of Medicine.
-I'm part of a team investigating the ethics of consumer neurotechnology.
+Effective June 1, 2024, I will be Assistant Professor in the Department of Medical Ethics, Humanities, and Law at Western Michigan University Homer Stryker M.D.
+School of Medicine.
+Until recently, I was Postdoctoral Fellow in the Wexler Lab at the University of Pennsylvania's Perelman School of Medicine, where I worked as part of a team investigating the ethics of consumer neurotechnology.

-I'm also Chair of the American Philosophical Association's Committee on LGBTQ People in the Profession.
-I recently published a co-authored piece in the local Lowell Sun responding to an anti-trans activist who spoke at UMass Lowell.
+I'm also a member of the American Philosophical Association's Committee on LGBTQ People in the Profession, which I chaired from 2022-2024.
+I published a co-authored piece in the local Lowell Sun responding to an anti-trans activist who spoke at UMass Lowell.

 I'm Blake.
 I'm proudly nonbinary (pronouns they/them), bisexual, and disabled.
 I work in neuroethics, bioethics, applied ethics, and philosophy of religion.
 I completed my PhD in Philosophy at the University of Washington, Seattle, in 2019.

-I'm currently Postdoctoral Fellow in the Wexler Lab at the University of Pennsylvania's Perelman School of Medicine.
-I'm part of a team investigating the ethics of consumer neurotechnology.
+Effective June 1, 2024, I will be Assistant Professor in the Department of Medical Ethics, Humanities, and Law at Western Michigan University Homer Stryker M.D.
+School of Medicine.
+Until recently, I was Postdoctoral Fellow in the Wexler Lab at the University of Pennsylvania's Perelman School of Medicine, where I worked as part of a team investigating the ethics of consumer neurotechnology.

-I'm also Chair of the American Philosophical Association's Committee on LGBTQ People in the Profession.
-I recently published a co-authored piece in the local Lowell Sun responding to an anti-trans activist who spoke at UMass Lowell.
+I'm also a member of the American Philosophical Association's Committee on LGBTQ People in the Profession, which I chaired from 2022-2024.
+I published a co-authored piece in the local Lowell Sun responding to an anti-trans activist who spoke at UMass Lowell.

 upcoming & recent talks